danmayer/coverband/README.md

 rake coverband:coverage      # report runtime coverband code coverage
 ```

 The default Coverband baseline task will try to detect your app as either Rack or Rails environment.
 It will load the app to take a baseline reading.
-If the baseline task doesn't load your app well you can override the default baseline to create a better baseline yourself.
+The baseline coverage is important because some code is executed during app load, but might not be invoked during any requests, think prefetching, initial cache builds, setting constants, etc. If the baseline task doesn't load your app well you can override the default baseline to create a better baseline yourself.
 Below for example is how I take a baseline on a pretty simple Sinatra app.

 ```ruby
 namespace :coverband do